Crypto-One-dev/Merkle-Distributor/README.md

     1. Attacker can claim other tokens instead of airdrop token.
     2. Attacker can use fake token address to prevent users' claim.

-## 3. Merkle Distributor version 2
+## 2. Merkle Distributor version 2

     In MerleDistributor2.sol I fixed version 1's vulnerabilities.

     By removing token address in claim function, I prevented the vulnerabilities.
     Instead, I added airdrop token in constructor.

-## 4. Merkle Distributor version 3
+## 3. Merkle Distributor version 3

     In MerleDistributor3.sol I added additional functionalities.